chrisgoingturbo/website/content/posts/play-pc-games-with-any-controller/index.md

 ---
-title: 'How To Play All PC Games With Any Controller or Generic USB Gamepad [X360CE]'
+title: 'How To Play All PC Games With Any Controller or Generic USB Gamepad'
 date: 2023-08-15T06:13:00.021-07:00
 draft: false
 tags: ["Gaming", "Controller", "Windows"]